Communication Arts & Sciences

 Office: 132 Franco Building

-Dr. E. Michele Ramsey is an Associate Professor of Communication Arts & Sciences and Women's Studies at Penn State Berks.
-Dr. Ramsey teaches the following courses at the College: Public Speaking; Media Literacy; Rhetorical Theory; Language, Culture, and Communication; Gender and Communication; Rhetoric of Television and Film; and Contemporary American Political Rhetoric.
+Dr. E. Michele Ramsey is an Associate Professor of Communication Arts & Sciences and Women's Studies and founded the major in Communication Arts & Sciences at her college.
+Dr. Ramsey teaches: Public Speaking; Media Literacy; Language, Culture, and Communication; Gender and Communication; Rhetoric of American Horror Films; Conflict Management, Mass Media and Society, and Contemporary American Political Rhetoric.
 Her research interests include representations of gender in the media, women's rights rhetoric, social movement rhetoric, and political rhetoric.

 Most Recent Publications: